aristov/htmlmodule/README.md

 The module API includes almost all actual elements from the HTML living standard.
 Be watchful when use a modern HTML5 features, due to it's partial browser support.
-For convenience, these features are marked as `@version HTML5` in JSDoc.

 ## Development